pdjr-signalk/pdjr-skplugin-alarm-manager/README.md

 expedient of installing self-signed SSL certificates on the Signal K server and client devices.
-This is a little clunky since client certificates have to be manually installed and authorised on each push notification client and the details of this procedure differ across operating systems and browsers.
+This is a little clunky since client certificates have to be manually installed and authorised on each push notification client.
+The details of this procedure differ across operating systems and browsers.

 6. Generate SSL keys by executing the following commands.
    ```